Bramley Apple and Mincemeat Pudding

 Pre-heat the oven to 170°C.

-In a large bowl mix the bramley apples with the sugar and lemon zest and juice.
+In a large bowl mix the bramley apples with the brown sugar and lemon zest and juice.
 Pour into a buttered baking dish and set aside

 Add the eggs one at a time, mixing until thoroughly incorporated.